 There are various things to consider when receiving a Botox® treatment.
 For starters, it is essential to receive the injection from a qualified healthcare professional.
 This ensures that the best practices are used, and the results of the Botox® injection are correctly administered.

-While a Botox® treatment is not a dangerous procedure, there is a wide array of do’s and don’ts; you must keep in mind.
+While a Botox® treatment is not a dangerous procedure, there is a wide array of do’s and don’ts you must keep in mind.
 You must be aware of what not to do after Botox injections.

 The Do’s of Botox®